 Application and selection process

-- the scholarship scheme via the application form
+- apply for the scholarship scheme via the application form

 Applying for a master's course at Bath